Industry Insights

 3.2 Slide Tracking

-Once scanned, each digital image is automatically associated with the correct case in the medical LIS.
+Once scanned, each digital image is automatically associated with the correct case in the medical LIS software.
 Pathologists can instantly pull up a case record and open the related images without manual data re-entry.

 3.3 Unified Workflow Management

-The LIS system software solution enforces consistent, step-by-step processes (from grossing to final sign-out), eliminating the need to juggle multiple lab pathology software platforms.
+The LIS pathology solution enforces consistent, step-by-step processes (from grossing to final sign-out), eliminating the need to juggle multiple lab pathology software platforms.

 3.4 AI Trigger Points

-The anatomic pathology LIS can automatically launch AI algorithms based on specific case parameters, then store outputs in the same record.
-This orchestration ensures consistent usage of AI without extra clicks or errors.
+The LIS system can automatically trigger AI algorithms based on defined case parameters and store the results within the same patient record.
+This seamless orchestration ensures consistent AI utilization without additional clicks, manual steps, or risk of error.

 3.5 Results Consolidation & Reporting

-In essence, the medical LIS serves as the “central nervous system” of the lab, linking specimen data, digital slides, AI outputs, and final reporting.
+In essence, the lab information system serves as the “central nervous system” of the lab, linking specimen data, digital slides, AI outputs, and final reporting.
 This approach transforms digital pathology from a cool “add-on” into a cohesive, efficient diagnostic engine.

 4. Harnessing the LIS System for Data Management, Compliance, and Interoperability

-Beyond workflow orchestration, a robust lab information system provides essential capabilities that keep modern pathology labs running smoothly:
+Beyond workflow orchestration, a robust laboratory information system software provides essential capabilities that keep modern pathology labs running smoothly:

 4.1 Data Management

-Maintains a single source of truth for every specimen, storing patient data, slide images (or their pointers), and AI insights under one case record.
+The LIS system maintains a single source of truth for every specimen, storing patient data, slide images (or their pointers), and AI insights in a single case record.

 Industry Insights: Laboratory Information Systems and Their Key Role in Lab Data Analytics